 Old River Lane /Arts Centre change in scope progressing and approved by Council in March 2021 alongside the business plan.
 Development Agreement and Development Management Agreement draft to be agreed with s.151 officer and monitoring officer input.
-Master Planning process is underway and approval of the Masterplan SPD by Executive in June 2022.

 All major capital projects are at risk of price increases because of the combined impact of COVID / BREXIT related inflationary pressures.
 In addition to the increasing cost of materials, there is a significant shortage of labour supply for the construction and M&E industries, which is in turn pushing up the price of labour.
 This is a national issue as evidenced by the average 13% increase in the Office for National Statistics Construction Output Prices Index.
 The insurance market has also hardened significantly which will likely result in higher buildings insurance premiums and / or levels of excess or difficulties obtaining cover